Publish on New Ground

 (No) peer review

 Publishing articles on New Ground does not involve a peer-review process.
-The truthfulness and quality of the articles are ensured through the involvement of the expert science writer, the New Ground editorial team, and the senior author of the underlying publication.
+The truthfulness and quality of the articles are ensured through the involvement of the Ph.D.-qualified expert science writer, the New Ground editorial team, and the senior author of the underlying publication.

-New Ground is interested in various types of articles, including opinion pieces.
+Apart from Research Articles on primary research, New Ground is interested in various types of articles, including opinion pieces.
 Please contact us to discuss individual options.

-The most common type of article published on New Ground is a “Research Article” and is characterized by the following features:
+The most common type of article published on New Ground is a Research Article.

-Formal features
+Formal features of a Research Article:

-• Article language: American English
+• language: American English, Chicago Style

-• Typical article length: 1,500 to 2,500 words, depending on the underlying publication
+• typical length: 1,500 to 2,500 words (plus head, subhead, metadata, etc.), depending on the underlying publication

 • Research Articles must not be a vehicle for institutional public relations.